 Luke, Chapter 1

-Welcome to week one of Luke/Acts 2020!
-Our structure each week is simple: 1) I give an introduction to the reading, 2) there's a recording of me reading the chapter, 3) followed by a brief explanation &/or questions; 4) I'll post a hymn that you can sing if you'd like, and 5) we'll close with a prayer.
+Welcome to week one of Luke/Acts 2020.
+I'm glad you found this study!
+I'm eager to begin, so let's dig right in.
+Our structure each week is simple.
+1) I give an introduction to the Bible reading.
+2) There's a recording of the Bible chapter.
+3) Followed by questions and an explanation of what we just read.
+4) I'll post a hymn that you can sing or read.
+5) And we'll close with a prayer.
 Easy-peasy!
-If you have a bible, great.
+If you have a Bible, great.
 Open it to Luke, chapter one.
-If not, you can find Luke chapter one online!
-Let's get started :) AND, if you have questions or thoughts at the end, leave a comment or send me an email.
+If not, you can find Luke chapter one online here.
+May this time of devotion be a blessing and may it help you to grow in knowing Jesus.
+Christ loves you!
+So, let's go.

-1) Introduction: The book of Luke was written by a man named Luke :) He was a physician, a doctor.
-He traveled around the area of modern-day Turkey and Greece with the Apostle Paul (you will learn about these exciting travels in the book of Acts).
-Luke wrote his Gospel around 55-60 AD, about 20 years after Jesus died (Jesus died 33 AD).
-The word Gospel is a Greek word, Euangelion (pronounced "you on gelee on"), and it means a good message, good news, or a good report.
-It was a message that Luke was happy to tell, and one that he felt compelled to share.
+1) Introduction: The book of Luke was written long ago by a man named Luke.
+He was a physician, a doctor who traveled around modern-day Turkey and Greece with the Apostle Paul.
+You will learn about these exciting travels that Luke took with Paul in the book of Acts.
+Luke perhaps wrote this Gospel around 55-60 AD, about 20-30 years after Jesus died (Christ died 33 AD).
+The word Gospel is a Greek word, Euangelion (pronounced: you-on-gell-ee-on).
+It means "a good message," good news, or a good report!
+Luke was glad to write this book because he felt compelled to share the story of Jesus, the good news of Christ coming to save the world.

 luke_1.m4a |

-4) Hymn: Here is a recording of the hymn "Of the Father's Love Begotten."
-The lyrics are below if you'd like to read them or sing :)
+4) Hymn: Here's a recording of me singing "Of the Father's Love Begotten."
+The lyrics to this hymn are below if you'd like to read or sing along.
+Pardon my mistakes in the song!

 of_the_fathers_love_begotten.m4a |